chgwyellow/chgwyellow/README.md

-# 👋 Hi, This is Arthur (chgwyellow)
+# 👋 Hi, I'm Arthur (chgwyellow)

-I enjoy immersing myself in the world of programming — exploring data, building systems, and creating things that actually work.
+I enjoy immersing myself in the world of programming —
+exploring data, building systems, and creating things that actually work.
 My goal is to grow into someone who can turn ideas into scalable and reliable data solutions.

 ---